carodriguezama/FPGA/README.md

-# FPGA Development Projects – Digital Logic @ CMU
+# FPGA Development Projects – Digital Logic

 This repository contains a collection of FPGA projects and experiments developed as part of the Digital Logic course at Colorado Mesa University.
 All designs are implemented using **Quartus Prime** and deployed on the **DE10-Lite FPGA development board**.